 Sports and recreation

-A regulation badminton court is 13.Worth adding: 4 meters long — about 44 feet.
+A regulation badminton court is 13.That's 11 feet from the net.
+4 meters long — about 44 feet.
+132 inches.
+In real terms, volleyball attack lines?
 But the service court*?
-That's 11 feet from the net.
-132 inches.
-Volleyball attack lines?
 Also 10 feet (120 inches) from the net — close enough that 132 inches comes up in layout discussions.

 HVAC and ductwork

 Flex duct often ships in 25-foot compressed lengths.
 But when you're cutting a branch run to a register?
-11-foot sections aren't unusual.
+Consider this: 11-foot sections aren't unusual.
 That's 132 inches of insulated flex you're wrestling into a ceiling joist bay.

 How to Convert Inches to Feet (Without a Calculator)